What are VAT Bill loans?

 A VAT bill loan is essentially a loan which is used to help pay for the cost of the VAT bill which is required every three months.
 It’s used by businesses who cannot afford to pay for the VAT bill for that quarter, but do not want to get penalised by HMRC for failing to make payment.

-With SME Loans you can apply for a business loan to help pay for your VAT bill.
-You can use our free online application form to apply for a VAT bill loan.
-You will have to provide:
+With SME Loans, you can apply for a business loan to help pay for your VAT bill via our online application form.
+You’ll need to provide:

 - How much you want to borrow.